(1) Mesa Verde National Park

 (8) San Juan Skyway

 This 236 mile loop takes you through the heart of the San Juan Mountains through old mining towns and back to Mesa Verde Country.
 From Mancos, you can take the loop either way, passing through Durango, Silverton, Ouray, Ridgeway, Telluride, Ophir, Rico, Dolores and Cortez.
 This is an excellent way to capture the grandeur of Southwest Colorado.

 (9) Monument Valley and The Four Corners Monument

-Drive West into John Wayne country and visit the majestic and mysterious rock formations that form the Valley of the Navajo.
-The geology is fascination and will make your trip even more interesting.
-A film crew in the valley is still a common sight.
+Drive west into John Wayne country and visit the majestic and mysterious rock formations that form the Valley of the Navajo.
 There are two routes to the valley; both have exciting trips to them.
 Four Corners Monument, the only place in the United States where four states meet, is a “must stop” to take pictures of each other while standing in four states.

 (10) Canyonlands National Park

 Canyonlands is a magical collection of sinuous red rock canyons dissected by intermittent stream beds and washes.
 It’s a great place to explore, whether hiking, backpacking, mounting biking or by jeep.
 You’ll find ancient ruins, natural arches and breath-taking vistas.
 In the Spring or Fall, Canyonlands is even more breath-taking with the changing of seasons.
 There are two entrances to Canyonlands; the first at Newspaper Rock (an ancient message board), the second North of Moab at the awe inspiring Island in the Sky area.

 (11) Arches National Park